Home · Intro · Technical · History · Additional · On-line Archive · Models · Articles ·

 March 1943-1944: Used as a training ship in the Baltic.

-20 August 1944: Shore bombardment against the soviets in the Gulf of Riga.
+20 August 1944: Shore bombardment against the Soviets on Tuckum in the Gulf of Riga.
+All three ship-borne Arado seaplanes are used to observe the fall of shot.
+Prinz Eugen fires 240 projectiles on Tuckum.

 20-25 September 1944: Escorts a convoy retreating from Finland.

-10-15 October 1944: Prinz Eugen, flying the flag of Vice-Admiral Thiele, Lützow, three destroyers, and four torpedo boats depart Gotenhafen for support operations off the coast of Memel against the advancing Soviet armies.
+10-15 October 1944: Prinz Eugen, flying the flag of Vizeadmiral August Thiele, together with Lützow, three destroyers, and four torpedo boats carry out support operations off the coast of Memel against the advancing Soviet armies.
+During this period, the Prinz Eugen fires 1,196 rounds of ammunition at Memel.

-15 October 1944: Prinz Eugen rams the light cruiser Leipzig amidships off Gotenhafen.
+15 October 1944: At 2004 hours off the coast of Hela, the Prinz Eugen rams the light cruiser Leipzig amidships.
 It takes fourteen hours to separate both ships.

 13 November 1944: After two weeks in dock at Gotenhafen, repair work is finished and the ship is ready again for action.